ByteLounge/UrbanFlow-Navigator/README.md

 # 🌐 UrbanFlow Navigator

 A full-stack **React** and **Node.js** web application that provides **real-time navigation** with **weather updates**.
 Integrated with the **Google Maps API** for route rendering and **OpenWeather API** for current weather data.
 The app is hosted using **Firebase Hosting** and built with **TypeScript**, **JavaScript**, **HTML**, and **CSS**.
+(App will be under constant updates to add additional new features)
 ---

 ## ✨ Features